 Residents of Bayonne’s 1st Ward will have double duty at the polls selecting a councilman and three board of education trustees running citywide in races that will test the incumbents’ strength.

 In the 1st Ward, there are four candidates (including the incumbent) seeking to fill the unexpired term of Tom Cotter, who resigned last year and now works for the Department of Public Works.

 For the board of education, it’s another incredibly robust field, with 14 candidates seeking three, three-year terms up for grabs.

 Mayor Jimmy Davis and the other four city council members are supporting Neil Carroll III to maintain his seat.
 Carrolls faces challengers in Peter Franco, Paul Hagdorn, and John Cupo.

-They are also backing the “Together We Can” BOE slate comprised of Jan Egan, Lisa Burke, and Melissa Matthews.
+They are also backing the “Together We Can” BOE slate comprised of Jan Egan, Lisa Burke, and Melissa Mathews.
 The Bayonne Democratic Committee also donated $1,000 to their campaign, according to their October 30th campaign finance report.

 Neither contest has much else to speak of money wise, with most candidates not filing anything with the New Jersey Election Law Enforcement Commission.

 For the school board, three incumbents, Charles Ryan, Carol Cruden, and Denis Wilbeck are running together under the “Commitment, Experience, Integrity” banner.

 Trustee Michael Alonso is pushing the “Make Bayonne Great” slate that includes his wife, Lauren Alonso, Evelyn Sabol, and Charles Shepard.